Topics covered in this lesson*:

 - Kaizena – The latest version of this requires a more complex setup than previously, but worth it for the ease with which you can leave audio notes on student papers.

-- Audacity – Free, open-source recording and editing software.
-Runs on Windows, Mac, Linux.
+- Audacity – Free, open-source recording and editing software to download and run on Windows, Mac, Linux.
 Lots of options, not the simplest tool to get started with, but very useful.